 Three of the four sections are the same, and the third section is unique and usually has a more interesting harmonic progression and melody.

-We hope this post was helpful and informative, and let us know in the comments if you have any questions or if you have a favorite song in AABA form!
+We hope this post was helpful and informative.
+Let us know if you have any questions or if you have a favorite song in AABA form!